The Rattle Griffon is a hybrid breed that is a combination of the Rat Terrier and the Brussels Griffon.

 As with any breed, the price that you are going to pay for a puppy will be determined by a number of different factors.

 It will always be the case that some breeds are more popular in certain locations than others, and that is also true for the Rattle Griffon.

-Supply and demand will always play a role, so while we can offer you an average guide with the price, there is nothing that is definitive.
+Supply and demand will always play a role, so while we can offer you an average guide with the price, there is nothing definitive.

-Also, the pedigree of the parents will also have to be taken into consideration.
+Also, the pedigree of the parents will have to be taken into consideration.

 The better the pedigree, then the higher the price that you have to pay.
 This is common practice and is nothing unusual.